Putting together a garden-themed gift basket? Here are 57 gardening gift basket ideas for what to put in a garden gift basket!

 - Ceramic square planter

 Flower caddy containers are nice for baskets that have lots of things of a similar size.
 Sort them into separate containers using these flower-carrying caddies.

 - Galvanized flower caddy with sections (this one is well-liked)

 - French florist bucket (the plain tall galvanized ones)

 - Glass mason jar caddy

-A wash basket is used by gardeners outdoors to remove the majority of the dirt from harvested produce before bringing it indoors.
-Wash baskets aren’t the strongest containers on this list, but they are very useful for gardeners and would work for fillers that aren’t too heavy.
+A wash basket is a mesh or wire container used by gardeners outdoors to remove the majority of the dirt from harvested produce before bringing it indoors.
+Wash baskets aren’t the strongest containers on this list, but they are very useful for gardeners and would work for basket fillers that aren’t too heavy.

 - Wire produce-washing basket

 - Vintage gardeners wash basket (eBay or antique store?)